 We celebrate today's achievements, remember our legacy and continue to forge a path toward a future of shared prosperity.

-The AFL-CIO hosts an occasional series of lunchtime lectures called Ideas @ Work.
+The AFL-CIO hosts an occasional series of lunchtime lectures and film screening called Ideas @ Work.
 These events are free and open to the public.

 Labor Under Fire: A History of the AFL-CIO since 1979